Civil defense siren: United Kingdom

 Broadmoor Hospital used 13 sirens installed in 1952, which were tested weekly.
-These were consisted of Secomak CS8s, which weres similar to a Secomak GP8 except the CS8 had coded shutters which could do an alternating hi-lo signal, and if designed to do so, could also do a pulse signal.
+These were consisted of Secomak CS8s, which were similar to a Secomak GP8 except the CS8 had coded shutters which could do an alternating hi-lo signal, and if designed to do so, could also do a pulse signal.
 For emergencies, they sounded the hi-lo and for all clear, they sounded a steady tone.
 In tests, they would sound the all-clear.
-In July 2014, plans were put forward to retire 7 of the 13 alarms, which had last been properly activated in 1993.
+In July 2014, plans were put forward to retire seven of the thirteen alarms, which had last been properly activated in 1993.
 The alarms are located in areas such as Sandhurst, Wokingham, Bracknell, Camberley and Bagshot.
 In June 2016, the West London Mental Health Trust, who manages the hospital, proposed decommissioning the sirens altogether and replacing them with social media alerts through websites such as Twitter.
-In December 2019, this entire system was decommissioned, in favour of only one CS8 operating at the site itself for "silent testing" every Monday.
-The Monday "silent testing" has ceased and the last remaining siren is silenced and quite likely inactive.
+In December 2019, this entire system was decommissioned, in favour of a new Electronic siren located at the hospital.
+This siren is tested silently; however, on occasion (with prior notice from the hospital) it is audibly tested, but not at full volume.

-A similar siren system in Carstairs, Scotland, called the Carstairs Hospital Siren System, uses 9 sirens, 7 of them being Secomak CS8, 1 being a Klaxon GP8 and 1 being Secomak GP12.
-The hi-lo signal is rarely used since during emergencies, they sound a continuous tone for 8 minutes and in all clear, they sound a long wail, consisting of 30 seconds startup and alert and a 30-second wind-down 3 times.
-Test schedule is the third Thursday of every month at 1 PM with the all-clear.
+A similar siren system in Carstairs, Scotland, called the Carstairs Hospital Siren System, uses nine sirens, seven of them being Secomak CS8, one being a Klaxon GP8 and one being Secomak GP12.
+The hi-lo signal is rarely used since during emergencies they sound a continuous tone for eight minutes, and in all clear they sound a long wail, consisting of thirty seconds of startup and alert and a thirty-second wind-down, three times.
+The test schedule is the third Thursday of every month at 1 PM with the all clear.

 There are several sirens in use around Avonmouth near Bristol to warn of chemical incidents from industry in the area.
 These are known as the Severnside Sirens.
 These sirens consist of Federal Signal Modulators and two DSAs, which were installed in 1997 for the public.
 The system is tested every third day of every month at 3 PM.
 This consists of rising tones and a steady pulsing tone, followed by a steady tone for all clear.
 In emergencies, they will run for as long as the batteries can allow since they are off-grid powered.

 North America

 Canada

 In Canada, a nationwide network of Canadian Line Materials sirens was established in the 1950s to warn urban populations of a possible Soviet nuclear attack.
-This system was tested nationwide twice in 1961, under the codenames Exercise Tocsin and "Tocsin B".
-The system was maintained until the 1970s, when advancements in military technology reduced the Soviet nuclear missile strike time from 3–5 hours to less than 15 minutes.
+This system was tested nationwide twice in 1961, under the codenames Exercise Tocsin and Tocsin B. The system was maintained until the 1970s, when advancements in military technology reduced the Soviet nuclear missile strike time from 3–5 hours to less than 15 minutes.
 Sirens can still be found in many Canadian cities, all in various states of repair.
 In Toronto, for instance, the network has been abandoned to the point where no level of government will take responsibility for its ownership.
 A handful of sirens still remain in Toronto in older established neighbourhoods: